What is an Enterprise VPN & How to Select the Right VPN for Your Enterprise?

 While backhauling may work for a site-to-site VPN, it doesn’t sit well with SaaS, IaaS, and other cloud-based network traffic.
 In addition, the performance and security challenges of traditional VPNs are well recognized and documented.
 It fails to keep up with today’s dynamic and distributed cloud-based environments.

-- Neither Does the Cloud-Only Model.
+- Cloud-First vs Cloud-Only VPN Model.

 The Cloud-Only model is based on the assumption that the internet connectivity always remains predictable and stable enough to provide a pristine user experience.
 While cloud is the way forward, it rides heavily on robust network connectivity — which is anything but stable given the recent splurge of users.
 As an enterprise, you got to spot the difference between “Cloud-First” and “Cloud-Only.”